We are LIVE right now!

 No, because if you received and are receiving the feedback that you want, the money that you deserve.

-Well, not necessarily the feedback that I want.
-Honestly, that’s kind of where this came up today.
+Not necessarily the feedback that I want.
+Honestly, that’s where this came up.
 It still happens.

-And maybe you should put yourself in a role model position, because you’re getting what you want, which is what I just heard you say.
-And you are a strong woman, and you own half of everything, and that’s the way it should be.
+Maybe you should put yourself in a role model position because you’re getting what you want, which is what I heard you say.
+You are a strong woman and you own half of everything and that’s the way it should be.

 That’s what I’m talking about.
-So I want to talk to… Thank you for your input.
+Thank you for your input.

 You’re welcome.